Skip to main content

 Overview

-The transaction log is stored in the _transaction_log/ directory and contains JSON files that record all changes to the index.
+The transaction log is stored in the _transaction_log/ directory and records all changes to the index.

 s3://bucket/my_index/